 Conclusion

-To explore the potential bias from psychological counsellors towards Sikh individuals at the entry point of the service, we recommend a logistic regression and an ordinal regression model to estimate the effect of factors like religion and gender on the counsellors’ responsiveness and reception rate.
+To explore the potential bias from counsellors towards Sikh individuals at the entry point of the service, we recommend a logistic regression and an ordinal regression model to estimate the effect of factors like religion and gender on the counsellors’ responsiveness and reception rate.
 Sample analyses for the regression models are demonstrated in the report and researchers may perform the analysis as depicted on a flexible choice of interested factors.
-However, the researchers should remain cautious with the factor of intergroup contact as it might be confounded with other factors such as such as demographic characteristics of the counsellor.
+However, the researchers should remain cautious with the factor of intergroup contact as it might be confounded with other factors such as demographic characteristics of the counsellor.
 An example power analysis for the sample size determination is also presented.

 References